-Boden realised that personalising the customer journey was the key to their future success.
+Boden, a British clothing retialer, realized that personalizing the customer journey was the key to its future success.
 However, the team was working with tools that required a lot of manual work and were therefore time consuming and slow to market for trading changes.

-As part of the digital transformation project, they looked for a solution that would allow them to use their time more wisely and strategically.
+As part of its digital transformation project, Boden looked for a solution that would allow them to use time more wisely and strategically.

-With Bloomreach, Boden is now able to build a personalised experience for each of their visitors.
-The solution is powered by AI which eliminates the time consuming manual work and offers capabilities in A/B testing, slot based merchandising, 1:1 personalisation, segmentation, analytics and more.
+With Bloomreach, Boden is now able to build a personalized experience for each of its visitors.
+The solution is powered by AI, which eliminates time-consuming manual work and offers capabilities in A/B testing, slot-based merchandising, 1:1 personalization, segmentation, analytics, and more.